-Sitting down with Celia, it is very clear to see that she is passionate about her schoolwork.
+Sitting down with Cecilia, it is very clear to see that she is passionate about her schoolwork.
 "I love to study and my favourite subject is Biology," she tells us.
 We asked her why she loves Biology above the other subjects and her eyes light up when she says, "I love learning about the world and how it works – especially the human body and all the processes."
 She asks in wonderment, "don’t you find it so interesting how the foods we eat are digested and how we are able to breathe?"
 We do indeed!
-Celia is studying the Cambridge International Biology IGCSE curriculum and she is enjoying every moment of it.
+Cecilia is studying the Cambridge International Biology IGCSE curriculum and she is enjoying every moment of it.

-Since Celia is such an excellent student, we asked her what tips or tricks she uses for studying or exam prep.
+Since Cecilia is such an excellent student, we asked her what tips or tricks she uses for studying or exam prep.
 "I learn through writing out my notes but every student is different.
 I think it is important to understand how you learn best and use that way.
 Some people learn through pictures so you can draw diagrams, others learn by listening so you could record yourself and play the notes back.
-There are lots of ways to study," Celia shares.
+There are lots of ways to study," Cecilia shares.
 That is excellent advice.
 According to Fleming, N.D. and Mills, C. (1992 - Not Another Inventory, Rather a Catalyst for Reflection), there are four modalities that reflect the experience of learning and they have been described as VARK.
 The acronym VARK stands for Visual, Aural, Read/write, and Kinaesthetic sensory.

-For anyone who knows Celia, its easy to guess what she wants to study after graduation.
+For anyone who knows Cecilia, it's easy to guess what she wants to study after graduation.
 We asked her anyway and this was her response.
 "I would like to study medicine one day and become a doctor.
 I might even decide to specialise.
 If I do, I would choose Paediatrics.
 I find the human body very interesting and I love helping people.
 I also love children.
 If I can combine all three of those things, I will have a very rewarding career."

 With such promising futures in our hands, it is crucial that the faculty at ME Education are doing everything in their power to support our students in achieving their goals.
-We asked Celia how ME education is helping to prepare her for your chosen career?
+We asked Cecilia how ME education is helping to prepare her for your chosen career?
 She said, "my teachers know I am passionate about becoming a physician one day.
 They always make sure I am learning the subjects I need to qualify, and they will often use practical examples to bring the coursework alive for us.
 They are also offering revision courses now which helps us to prepare for our exams."

 "Come and meet the teachers and you will see that ME Education is the right place for you."